Updated on September 16th, 2021

 Scholarship interviews can be used in all sorts of situations including competing for university scholarships, attending “Scholarship Days,” and one-off interviews for external scholarships.

-Not sure what the difference is between is between a merit scholarship and a third-party scholarship?
+Not sure what the difference is between a merit scholarship and a third-party scholarship?
 Want information on how to find these scholarships?
 Join us for our next free online training.
 Learn more at www.thescholarshipsystem.com/freewebinarpst.